mhoertnagl/mhoertnagl.github.io/content/posts/a-debounce-directive-for-vue.md

 ---
 title: A Debounce Directive for Vue
 date: 2019-12-01
-published: false
+published: true
-tags: ['Markdown', 'Cover Image']
+tags: ['Vue', 'Typescript']
 series: false
-# cover_image: ./images/alexandr-podvalny-220262-unsplash.jpg
 canonical_url: false
-description: ""
+description: "Develop a reusable vue-directive to debounce AJAX requests."
 ---

 Abstractions are a vital ingredient to computer science.
 As a web developer I am scouting for even the tiniest of abstractions that reduce the repetitve chores.
 A problem I came across recently is debouncing AJAX requests.
 We will develop a reusable vue-directive ready to be attached to any input element.